Ecua-volley: Gameplay

 The flyer plays behind the setter and server, and runs quickly from one side to another recovering balls.
 Usually the flyer recovers the ball for the server.
-The server sets the ball in the air so that the setter can pass the ball over the net.
+The server sets the ball in the air so the setter can pass the ball over the net.
 The setter places the ball on the opposite court in a strategic manner, in an attempt to deceive the other team of where it will land.
 The referee is called the judge.